jiaoyining/jiaoyining.github.io/README.md

 # Honors & Awards

-# Teaching
+# Cooperation
-At SJTU
+At SJTU, I
-•	Instructed two international students in their research and paper writing, both papers accepted
-•	Instructed four undergraduates to develop a software for medical image analysis
-•	Organized presentations and exams in the Computer Vision in Biomedical Engineering course
+**Instructed two international students in their research and paper writing, both papers accepted **Instructed four undergraduates to develop a software for medical image analysis **Organized presentations and exams in the Computer Vision in Biomedical Engineering course

 # Hobbies